Family Birth Center

 Take Five: Amazing MOMS (Mother's Own Milk Support) is a breast-feeding support group for breast-feeding mothers and women who are pregnant and want to learn more about breast-feeding.
 For more information, call 573.302.2999.

 Where to Go Update: During current hospital construction, Family Birth Center visitors should enter through Entrance B at the front of the hospital until 8:30 p.m.
-After 8:30 p.m., visitors should enter through the Emergency Department (Entrance C) and ask for a staff escort to the Family Birth Center.
+From 8:30 p.m. until 5 a.m., visitors should enter through the Emergency Department (Entrance C) and ask for a staff escort to the Family Birth Center.
 See a map.

 To protect the health of our patients, no one should visit the Family Birth Center with signs of illness or infection, such as fever, vomiting and diarrhea, or symptoms of cold or flu, such as cough, runny nose or sneezing.